sul-cidr/orbis_pub/README.md

 ORBIS v2 (orbis_pub)

-NOTE: ORBIS relies on a PostgreSQL database, not included in this repo
+NOTE: ORBIS relies on a PostgreSQL database, replicable with 'orbis_pub.sql'

 This is a pure D3.js version of ORBIS ( http://orbis.stanford.edu ) that introduces several new features: